 - Update the contracted amount in the Client Owes field

-- Set the Insurance Paid amount to $0
+- Set the Amount to $0

-- Click the blue spiral icon to calculate the Write-Off
+- Click the blue spiral icon to calculate the Write-off

 - Click Save Payment

-Billing a client as an Out-of-network provider
+Billing a client as an out-of-network provider

 - Navigate to the client’s Billing page